Tenkō

 Tenkō (転向) is a Japanese term referring to the coerced ideological conversions of Japanese socialists and communists who, between 1925 and 1945, were induced to renounce leftist ideologies and enthusiastically embrace the Emperor-centric, capitalist, and imperialist ideology favored by the state.
 Tenkō was typically performed under duress, most often in police custody, and was a condition for release (although surveillance and harassment would often continue thereafter).
 But it was also a broader phenomenon, a kind of cultural reorientation in the face of national crisis, that did not always involve direct repression.

 The prewar Japanese state considered Marxism to be a grave threat to Japan's "national essence" (国体, kokutai).
 The Peace Preservation Law, passed in 1925, empowered the Special Higher Police (Tokubetsu Kōtō Keisatsu, abbreviated Tokkō) to persecute communists, socialists, and other leftists by explicitly criminalizing criticism of the system of private property.
-Thus the year 1925 marked a new phase in which the Tokkō targeted not only incorrect action (actual crimes) but also incorrect thought or ideology, earning them the nickname, the "Thought Police" (思想警察, Shisō Keisatsu).
+Thus the year 1925 marked a new phase in which the Tokkō targeted not only incorrect action (actual crimes) but also incorrect thought or ideology (thought crime), earning them the nickname, the "Thought Police" (思想警察, Shisō Keisatsu).

 In 1927, a sub-bureau, the "Thought Section," was established within the Criminal Affairs Bureau of the Special Higher Police in order to oversee the study and suppression of subversive ideologies.
 By 1933, ideological conversion had become the main means of enforcing the Peace Preservation Law, rather than judicial punishment.
 In order to elicit tenkō from prisoners suspected of ideological radicalism, the police employed physical torture, as well as psychological torture and familial pressure.

 One of the most consequential instances of tenkō came in June 1933, when Sano Manabu (1892—1953) and Nabeyama Sadachika (1901—1979), two leading figures in the Japan Communist Party, renounced their allegiance to the Comintern and the policy of violent revolution, and committed to supporting only those forms of social change that might be consonant with Japan's "national essence."
 Their proclamation was followed by a wave of defections from the party, signaling the demise of the party organization, except in exile.